ray-project/kuberay/docs/guidance/autoscaler.md

 ### Prerequisite

 You have to use nightly operator images because [autoscaler support](https://github.com/ray-project/kuberay/pull/163) is merged recently.
-To deploy the nightly RayCluster CRD and operator:
+To deploy the nightly RayCluster CRD and KubeRay, run

 ```
 git clone https://github.com/ray-project/kuberay.git